Putin's party clings to reduced majority in Russia

 The vote count "was characterised by frequent procedural violations and instances of apparent manipulation, including several serious indications of ballot box stuffing," the monitors said in their preliminary report.

 Zyuganov said police had barred Communist monitors from several polling stations and "some ended up in hospital with broken bones".
-Some ballot boxes were stuffed before voting began.
+He said some ballot boxes were stuffed before voting began.

-The result is a blow for Medvedev, whose legitimacy to become prime minister in the planned job swap with Putin after the presidential vote could now be in question.
+The result is a blow for Medvedev, whose legitimacy to become prime minister in a planned job swap with Putin after the presidential vote could now be in question.

+Russian stock and currency markets disregarded the election results at Monday's opening, remaining hostage to global financial developments and the performance of companies.

+"In our world the big news is that Russian companies are actually paying dividends -- that's more important than a result that wasn't a surprise," said Roland Nash, chief strategist at hedge fund Verno Capital in Moscow.

-(Additional reporting by Guy Faulconbridge, Thomas Grove, Douglas Busvine and Darya Korsunskaya, Writing by Steve Gutterman, Editing by Timothy Heritage)
+(Additional reporting by Alexei Anishchuk, Guy Faulconbridge, Thomas Grove and Douglas Busvine, Writing by Steve Gutterman, Editing by Timothy Heritage)